 |5.0 / 5

-How should a good resource center look like?
+What should a good resource center look like?
 What properties should it obtain?
 Well, it has to be accessible, skimmable, and intelligible, to name just a few.
 Basically, everything that you can easily get with just one decent FAQ software.

 Once you create your HelpCrunch account, proceed to the Knowledge base section and:

-- Add new article, section, or category
+- Add a new article, section, or category

 - Change your resource center appearance